roman-usov/hexlet-to-do/README.md

 When initialized, the app makes a request to the server to get a list of tasks created earlier and displays them on the screen.

-When a new task is added, the app send it to the server.
+When a new task is added, the app sends it to the server.